stripe/poncho/README.md

 There are a bunch of predefined types, such as `:integer`, `:array`, `:boolean_string` etc, but you can also easily define your own custom ones (covered later).

-Poncho will automatically validate that if a paramter is provided it is in a valid format.
+Poncho will automatically validate that if a parameter is provided it is in a valid format.
 Poncho will also handle type conversion for you.

-So for example, in the case above, Poncho will automatically validate that the `amount` param is indeed an Integer or an Integer string, and will coerce the parameter into an integer when you try to access it.
+So for example, in the case above, Poncho will automatically validate that the `amount` param is indeed an Integer or an Integer string, and will coerce the parameter into an Integer when you try to access it.

 ## Validation

 As well as the default type validation, Poncho lets you validate presence, format, length and much more!

-For example, to validate that a `:currency` parameter is provided, pass in the `:presence' option:
+For example, to validate that a `:currency` parameter is provided, pass in the `:presence` option:

 ```ruby
 param :currency, :presence => true